SOUTH CAROLINA CORPORATION DISSOLUTION

 - File IRS Form 966

-All Dissolved South Carolina Corporations must file IRS Form 966 with the US Internal Revenue Service.
+A Dissolved South Carolina Corporations may be required to file IRS Form 966 with the US Internal Revenue Service.

 This filing is required within 30 days after the final Dissolution plan is approved.